Ludington State Park 2024: Stunning Beaches, Lighthouse, Sand Dunes, Hiking & Camping Make this a Must-Do Destination

 10 – Go Camping & Get the Best Merch at the Camp Store

-A popular Michigan camping destination, Ludington State Park is home to 4 campgrounds (3 modern, one primitive) for a total of 355 campsites that are almost always booked between Memorial Day and Labor Day.
+A popular Michigan camping destination, Ludington State Park is home to four campgrounds (three modern, one primitive) for a total of 355 campsites that are almost always booked between Memorial Day and Labor Day.
 The park also has three mini cabins for rent.

 How to get Camping Reservations at Ludington State Park